Untitled

 Evaluation Criteria

 CONSTRUCTION: Did you use complete sentences, proper grammar, accurate spelling, good paragraph structure, and logical organization in your work?
+Did you cite the course information you referenced using APA format?

-Introduction: 10 points
+Introduction: 5 points

-Final Course Presentation Topic: 10 points
+Final Presentation Topic: 10 points

-Final Course Presentation: 100 points
+Final Presentation: 100 points

 Grading Criteria